sdeck51/jekyll-now/_posts/2016-2-28-TransferLearning.md

     return np.squeeze(bottleneck_values)
 {% endhighlight %}

-Because this process can take a while to get, it's a good idea to cache the values onto disk so if you want to use it later you can just pull the values from a file rather than recalculating the values.
+Because this process can take a while to run, it's a good idea to cache the values onto disk so if you want to use it later you can just pull the values from a file rather than recalculating the values.
 For caching I use the pickle module and

 {% highlight python %}
 def bottleneckCache(cache_path, images=None, image_paths=None):